Mr-Coxall/Coder-Servers-running-in-Docker-on-AWS/README.md

 - These are the steps to get multiple Coder IDE Servers up and running on an AWS EC2 machine, using docker and Nginx Proxy Manager and your own domain names.

 ## AWS EC2 Security Group
-- create a new security group with SSH, HTTP & HTTPS access
+- create a new security group with SSH, HTTP, HTTPS & 9443 (for portainer) access
 - ![AWS Security Group](./images/AWS_security_group.png)

 ## AWS EC2 Instance